ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check
+System validates the registration machine, registration officer, and registration center details to ensure that the packet is received from the verified source.
+Also validates those devices that are used for packet creation, to ensure that the devices are verified.
+Refer below the process:
+1. Fetches the registration machine ID, officer ID, center ID, and GPS from the database.
+Then validates if machine ID, center ID, GPS, and officer ID are sync in the master databases as follows:
+   * Checks if the center ID was active in center master table when packet was created.
+   * Checks if the machine ID was active in machine master table when packet was created.
+   * Checks if at least one from supervisor/officer ID is present in packet meta info.
+Checks if officers/supervisor was active in user master table when packet was created.
+   * Checks if the mapping of center-machine-officer was present in center-machine-user mapping table.
+   * Checks if GPS was captured or not.
+2. Validates if the devices were mapped with the center where it was created.
+3. Validate if devices were active when packet was created.
+4. For all the failure scenarios, marks registration status with the corresponding error message.

 ### 3.1.5 GPS Capture Check
 ### 3.1.6 Operator & Supervisor Validation
 ## 3.2 Processing